manpagez: man pages & more

 requests may also be added in the future.

-Each easy handle will attempt to keep the last few connections alive
+Each easy handle attempts to keep the last few connections alive for a

-for a while in case they are to be used again.
-You can set the size of
+while in case they are to be used again.
+You can set the size of this

-this "cache" with the CURLOPT_MAXCONNECTS(3) option.
+"cache" with the CURLOPT_MAXCONNECTS(3) option.
 Default is 5.
+There is

-There is very seldom any point in changing this value, and if you think
+rarely any point in changing this value, and if you think of changing

-the same host you're about to operate on), you can do that by setting
+connection, you can do that by setting CURLOPT_FRESH_CONNECT(3) to 1.

 HTTP Headers Used by libcurl

-When you use libcurl to do HTTP requests, it'll pass along a series of
+When you use libcurl to do HTTP requests, it passes along a series of

 headers automatically.
 It might be good for you to know and understand